BASIC BUILDING BLOCKS of the Zodiac Personalities

 Let's look at the building blocks of each sign and some ways they have changed and are changing.
 Each sign has a history of collective cultural construction based on myth (stories) and connect-the-dot constellations, as well as on astute observations of human nature.

-The kinds of charcters that appear again and again in stories have coalesced into some pretty consistent archetypes, but as these characters appear in more modern stories, video games, and graphic novels, the collective view of them changes again.
+The kinds of characters that appear again and again in stories have coalesced into some pretty consistent archetypes, but as these characters appear in more modern stories, video games, and graphic novels, the collective view of them changes again.

-1. Historically Associated Gods, Goddesses, Planets, and Celestial Bodies
+Historically Associated Gods, Goddesses, Planets, and Celestial Bodies

 We could also mourn the fact that astrology, like a lot of our institutions and political ideas, having traveled through many cultures, got stuck in the Roman calendar and the Roman pantheon.
-The zodiac label you are given differs when using the Judeo-Christian and Indian (Vedic) calendars.

 But even sticking with Rome, left to me, Justitia, the Roman Goddess of Justice, would rule Libra; the hot planet now named Venus would be Mars (and still rule Aries); and the planet now named Mars would be wise Minerva.
 Also, Pluto would be named Trivia (Hecate) and would still rule Scorpio.